-Charles R Walgreen III Professor of Pharmacy Administration, Professor of Social and Administrative Sciences and Interim Chair, Department of Clinical, Social, and Administrative Sciences, University of Michigan College of Pharmacy
+Professor of Social and Administrative Sciences , Department of Clinical, Social, and Administrative Sciences, University of Michigan

 Karen Farris is the Charles R. Walgreen III Professor of Pharmacy Administration and Professor of Social and Administrative Sciences at the University of Michigan College of Pharmacy.
 She is chair (interim) of the Department of Clinical, Social & Administrative Pharmacy in the College.
 Her research and teaching focuses on social theories to examine how older adults manage their medications and the roles of pharmacists in influencing medication use, including public health issues.
 In terms of medication management, she studies medication adherence, reasons for non-adherence including concern and necessity beliefs and self-reporting adverse effects.
 She is leading a study to develop and quantify the impact of an artificial-intelligence based text-messaging system to improve medication adherence among individuals with uncontrolled hypertension.
 As well, she is working on two projects focused on understanding and affecting medication adherence to oral oncolytics.
 Her studies have used survey research, prospective cohort designs as well as controlled trials.
 Regarding pharmacists’ care, she quantified the impact of pharmacists’ care on medication adherence and, most recently, is examining the impact of pharmacists’ practicing under collaborative practice agreements in patient-centered medical homes.